hyperifyio/goresearch/FEATURE_CHECKLIST.md

 * [x] Make targets for DX — Add make up, make down, make logs, make rebuild, make test (uses test profile + stub-llm), and make clean (prunes volumes for caches).
 Document one-liners in README.

-* [x] Offline/airgapped profile — Provide an offline Compose profile that disables searxng and runs the tool in cache-only mode (both HTTP and LLM caches), failing fast if a cache miss occurs.
-(2025-08-10)
+* [ ] Offline/airgapped profile — Not applicable without bundled LLM; dry-run and file-based search remain available for testing.

 * [x] Network isolation — Use a private Compose network; do not publish ports by default.
 The tool reaches only llm-openai and searxng by service name.
 Document an override file to expose ports when needed.